Marketcloud/generator-marketcloud/README.md

 # generator-marketcloud
-beta generator for the Marketcloud BaaS
+A Yeoman generator (beta) for the Marketcloud BaaS